 Fort Hunter Day

-Archaeologists from the Pennsylvania Historical and Museum Commission will be excavating in the side yard of the Mansion as they continue to look for evidence of the old 1750’s Fort Hunter
+Archaeologists from the Pennsylvania Historic and Museum Commission will be excavating in the side yard of the Mansion to find the 1750s Fort Hunter.

-Sincere thanks to M&T Bank for their support of this fun, family day.
+Sincere thanks to event sponsor M&T Bank and Media Sponsor WITF for their support of this fun, family day.
 Free